-nedule I is a part of the Residence and Services Agreement entered into on this day of 20, by and between Southminster, Inc., a North Carolina non-profit corporation fter called "Southminster"), and (hereinafter called "Resident", "You", or .
-II .
-Resid dence Residence Cotta re reserved Residence number for occupancy by party (parties).
-This ce is the following type: ge apartment nursing assisted living assisted living dementia. sidence is or is not constructed as of the Date of Agreement.
-Southmi or if ther sidence is unfurnished but is provided with standard features selected and provided by nster.
-If You select options, upgrades, or request or accept other non-standard features are features that are provided as an additional charge, those are identified in Schedule wing is a description of the reserved Residence: Ш .
-Entra ince Fee Entrance Fee Amount: The Entrance Fee for the Residence that You have reserved, based on the Entrance Fee refund plan that You have selected, is \$ for the 1 st person and \$ for the 2 nd person for a total of \$. В. person and \$ for the 2 nd person for a total of \$ Entrance Fee Deposit: Your Entrance Fee deposit is \$ This is 10% of the total Entrance Fee noted above.
-This deposit is or is not required by law to be placed into an escrow account.
-C. Entrance Fee Refund Plan: You have selected the Entrance Fee refund plan.
-Based on the refund plan You selected, the method for calculating any Entrance Fee refund for which You may be eligible in accordance with Section X is described
+- A. Entrance Fee Amount: The Entrance Fee for the Residence that You have reserved, based on the Entrance Fee refund plan that You have selected, is \$ for the 1st person and \$ for the 2nd person for a total of \$. - B. Entrance Fee Deposit: Your Entrance Fee deposit is \$.
+This is 10% of the total Entrance Fee noted above.
+This deposit is or is not required by law to be placed into an escrow account. - C. Entrance Fee Refund Plan: You have selected the Entrance Fee refund plan.
+Based on the refund plan You selected, the method for calculating any Entrance Fee refund for which You may be eligible in accordance with Section X is described below.
+Note that when calculating the refundable portion for all plans, a month is defined as a full or partial calendar month including the months of the Date of Occupancy and of the Date of Vacancy and all months are counted from the Date of Occupancy.

 Standard Entrance Fee Refund Plan.
 The refundable portion of the Entrance Fee is the difference between the total Entrance Fee paid less 5% of that sum per month.
 No refund of the Standard plan Entrance Fee is made after twenty (20) months.
 50% Entrance Fee Refund Plan.
 The refundable portion of the Entrance Fee is the difference between the total Entrance Fee paid less 5% of that sum per month through the earlier of the tenth (10th) month or the Date of Vacancy.
-After the tenth (10th) month, the refundable portion is 50% of the sum of Entrance Fees paid.
+After the tenth (10th) month, the refundable portion is 50% of the sum of Entrance Fee paid.
 90% Entrance Fee Refund Plan.
-The refundable portion of the Entrance Fee is the difference between the total Entrance Fee paid less 5% of that sum per month through the earlier of the second (2nd) month or the Date of Vacancy.
+The refundable portion of the Entrance Fee is the difference between the total Entrance Fee paid less 5% of that sum per month through the earlier of the tenth (10th) month or the Date of Vacancy.
+After the tenth (10th) month through the earlier of the second (2nd) month or the Date of Vacancy.
 After the second (2nd) month, the refundable portion is 90% of the sum of Entrance Fees paid.